 Delahoyde & Hughes

-Understanding this connection will make you a talented diagnostician for a phenomenon we like to call the Erysichthon Syndrome.
+Understanding this story's significance will make you a talented diagnostician for a phenomenon we like to call the Erysichthon Syndrome.

 - Identify a relatively obscure myth within Ovid's Metamorphoses and turn it into a psychological complex or behavioral syndrome.
 Freud used the Oedipus myth.
 Jung found many myths to be registering and manifesting various psychological issues.
 Many successful pop-psych gurus have made their way through the talk-show circuit pitching a book with one or another mythological figure in the title and claiming that many people suffer from an inner conflict expressed in the myth (e.g., The Peter Pan Syndrome).
 So it's easy!
 You make one up and win valuable prizes!